gwenaellegustin/645-11-Fitness-check/technical_guide.md

       - int _points_ addition of each answer checked
       - reference _question_
     - array _pointsByCategory_:
-      - reference _category_ to display in FormCompleted
+      - reference _category_ to display in FormCompleted and Chart
-      - string _categoryLabel_ to display in Chart
       - int _finalPoints_  addition of points in a category

 ### Delete and edit logic